 In the early years after the Callahan consent decree was entered, a number of subsequent proceedings were brought by both plaintiffs and the City.
 Plaintiffs challenged the City’s non-compliance with numerous provisions of the consent decree.
 These challenges have, among other things, secured orders requiring the City to open 400 new shelter beds within a 24-hour period; increase the plumbing facilities in certain shelters; and reduce the population in other shelters.
 In 1982, the City attempted to secure judicial approval for a lowering of the living standards in shelters.
 The court rejected this appeal as a “cruel and unacceptable hoax” on the homeless.

-In the three decades since the Callahan consent decree was entered, numerous violations of the decree have been documented and several have resulted in court action.
+In the four decades since the Callahan consent decree was entered, numerous violations of the decree have been documented and several have resulted in court action.
 For instance, the court has instructed the City to address violations of the Callahan decree that involved insufficient shelter capacity for homeless men during the winter of 1996-1997, and persistent flooding of sleeping areas at a 400-bed shelter for homeless veterans in 1998.
 In recent years, plaintiffs and the Coalition have challenged the City’s persistent denial of stable shelter placements, through the use of single-night shelter placements for thousands of homeless men and women.

 In 1999, the City attempted to modify the Callahan consent decree to allow implementation of State regulations that would terminate or deny shelter to homeless adults due to non-compliance with social service plans and administrative rules.
 In February 2000 the court issued a ruling prohibiting the City’s implementation of the shelter termination regulations.
 In October 2002, the City filed an appeal of that ruling, and in June 2003 the Appellate Division overturned the trial court’s earlier ruling.
 In October 2003 the Court of Appeals denied a request to review the appellate court ruling on the grounds that that ruling was not a final decision.